oplS17projects/SchemeDefender/README.md

 ## Group Responsibilities

 ### Tim Larocque @timLarocque
-For the first milestone, I will be working on finding images for the player and enemies as well as getting the images to display to the screen.
+For the first milestone, I found some base images for the player and enemies and got the images to display to the screen.

-For the second milestone, I will be working on getting the enemies to appear at the top of the screen in random locations as well as implementing a map function that will move every enemy downward.
-The enemies will be contained in a list that the map will walk through and change the y-coordinate values of the images.
-The number of enemies will be determined by the user when the game is launched; there will be 3 different levels of difficulty: easy, normal, hard.
+For the second milestone, I worked on getting the enemies to appear at the top of the screen in random locations.
+The enemies are contained in a list that the map will walk through and change the y-coordinate values of the images.
+The number of enemies starts at one enemy at level one and the amount of enemies increases by one every level.
+I used a map to increase the level and the speeds of missiles, enemies, the player, and the rate at which the enemies decide to proceed down the screen.

-For the third milestone/Public Presentation, I will be working on having the game work with File I/O to load high scores and having a live score on the screen update as the player "destroys" an enemy or an enemy passes through the bottom of the screen.
-The game will end once all enemies have been destroyed or have passed the bottom of the screen.
+For the third milestone/Public Presentation, I will be worked on having a live score on the screen update as the player "destroys" an enemy or an enemy passes through the bottom of the screen.
+The game ends once an enemy has passed the bottom of the screen.

+A small bug in the code that we found and couldn't figure out how to fix was that the missiles were not showing up properly.
+I thought this added a level of complexity and difficulty to the game, so we decided to make this a feature, not a bug.

 ### Shaquill "Sonny" Chea @cheapets
 After planning out our steps for completing the project we decided to split up the workload.
 The parts that I'll be working on are:

 - Keyboard input/movement: Making the sprites move accordingly to the key you pressed.
 To accomplish this I plan on using the left/right arrow keys as the